arodriguez99/ML_DL/README.md

 # ML_DL

-Some examples on how to train machine and deep learning models using Google Colab
+Some examples on how to train machine and deep learning models using Google Colab.
+Repository made for the students of the master in industry 4.0 of the UPC School.

 - 1 - Initial example